BrianJr03/myFit/README.md

 # myFit
-myFit is an app that is intended for anyone looking for a bit of fitness in their lives.
+myFit is an app that is intended for anyone looking to add a bit of fitness to their lives.

 ## How to Run
 This application is in development and may be prone to bugs/issues/crashes.
 Run application at own risk.